Skip to main content

 Which company has more employees?

-Secondmind has approximately 1-50 employees, while Improbable has approximately 500-1000.
-A larger team often signals higher revenue or venture backing, but in AI, smaller teams are increasingly capable of building at scale.
+Secondmind has about 1-50 employees; Improbable has about 500-1000.
+A bigger team usually means more revenue or heavier VC backing, but in AI, small teams can build at massive scale.

 Are Secondmind and Improbable competitors?